ameesha-08/DBMS-Project/README.md

 Ameesha shaik I have done the UI part
 Zaheena has done swaggers and mysql part
 Subhan has done the backend part
-We have uploaded the youtube link and paste in the black board
+We have uploaded the youtube link and mentioned above